-The Australian fauna consists of a huge diversity of species, the majority (90%) is endemic!
-The island’s isolation and climate change explain the diversity of this rich and special fauna.
+Australian fauna consists of a huge diversity of species.
+The vast majority (90%) are endemic to the country, which means they won’t be found in the wild anywhere else in the world!
+The island’s isolation and climate change partly explain the diversity of this rich and special fauna.
 The aboriginal colonisation more than 40,000 years ago and the European’s discovery of Australia during the 18th century significantly affected the fauna.
-Today, even if some species have completely disappeared, others have survived.
-Here are some examples of strange animals in Australia:
+Today, though some species have completely disappeared, others have survived and even thrived.
+Here are some examples of unusual animals in Australia:

-At night, the dew condenses on their bodies and in the morning they rub themselves against the dew-covered grass.
+At night, dew condenses on their bodies and in the morning they rub themselves against the dew-covered grass.
 Then, the hygroscopic grooves between their scales channel this water to their mouth!
-An ingenious process!
+Genius!

-You can observe them in the southern half of the Northern Territory, Western Australia, South Australia and Western Queensland.
+You can find thorny devils in the southern half of the Northern Territory, Western Australia, South Australia and Western Queensland.
 It is a well-known species, however scientists are still somewhat uncertain about its distribution and population size.

-The largest living carnivorous marsupial, the Tasmanian Devil, was named after its impressive jaw and terrifying screams when hunting.
+The largest living carnivorous marsupial, the Tasmanian devil, was named after its impressive jaw and terrifying cries when hunting.
 It is only found in the island of Tasmania, separated from the rest of the country.

-Previously hunted and eaten by settlers, the Devil is now an endangered species despite its protection (since 1941).
-Since the 1990s the breed is affected by a form of cancerous facial tumor which is 100% fatal.
+Previously hunted and eaten by settlers, the Tasmanian devil is now an endangered species, despite being protected by law since 1941.
+Since the 1990s, the species has been affected by a form of cancerous facial tumour, which is 100% fatal.

-Nearly 70% of the population would have been decimated.
-There would be between 15,000 and 50,000 devils left in the wild.
-It is estimated that if nothing is done, the wild population could disappear completely within 15 years.
+Nearly 70% of the population has been decimated by these tumours, with just 15,000 to 50,000 Tasmanian devils left in the wild.
+It’s estimated that if nothing is done, the wild devil population could disappear completely within 15 years.
 The government is trying to save the species and has moved some of the healthy population to other islands in Australia.

-This bird looks suspiciously like a prehistoric ostrich.
-It is only found in the rainforests of Northeastern Australia.
-There are only 1200 specimens in the wild.
+This bird, which looks like a prehistoric ostrich, is only found in the rainforests of Northeastern Australia.
+There are only 1200 specimens left in the wild.

-This special bird of the Kingfisher family, is particularly known for its strange screams, a mocking laugh!
-In the Aboriginal culture, this bird is mythical.
-It feeds on anything that crawls, flies and swims!
+Part of the Kingfisher family, this unique bird is particularly known for its strange cries that sound like a mocking laugh.
+The bird features heavily in Aboriginal stories and feeds on anything that crawls, flies and swims!

 The ‘Laughing Kookaburra’ is found throughout eastern Australia.
 They have been introduced to Tasmania, the extreme southwest of WA and New Zealand.
 In north-central and northwestern Australia, you’ll see more of the slightly different Blue-winged Kookaburra.

-This strange little hedgehog (not from the same family though) is an emblematic animal of Australia (it can be found on the coins of 5 cents).
-Its long snout has sensitive sensors allowing him to locate his food…
+This strange little hedgehog (not from the same family though) is an iconic Australian animal and can even be found on the back of 5c coin!
+Its long snout is very sensitive, allowing it to sniff out its food.

-Their snout is stiff and strong, allowing them to break logs and termite mounds.
-Echidnas then suck in ants and other insects with their sticky saliva-covered tongue, which can be 17cm long!
+Echidnas’ snouts are also stiff and strong, helping them to break up logs and termite mounds.
+They then suck up ants and other insects with their sticky saliva-covered tongue, which can be 17cm long!